How Many Volunteer Hours for Medical School Is Enough?

 Non-Clinical Volunteering

 Think of non-clinical volunteering as everything outside of direct patient care: tutoring, food banks, shelters, advocacy, health education, mentorship.
-It shows you’re a whole human who cares about others.
+These experiences don’t involve stethoscopes, but they matter just as much.
+They show schools you’re not just academically sharp, but emotionally intelligent, service-minded, and grounded in community values.

 We’ve had students get into top schools with 50 non-clinical hours.
 Others need 500 or more.
 We’ve seen faith-based schools ask for 1,000+ hours because they’re service-oriented and mission-based.